 Students who do not have health insurance, whose plans do not provide coverage in the Philadelphia area, or whose plans do not meet Penn’s criteria for alternative insurance will automatically be enrolled in the Penn Student Insurance Plan (PSIP).
 This cost will be added to your cost of attendance.
 Click here to read more details about the plan on the Student Health Service’s website.
 Please contact your financial aid counselor if you would like to request additional financial aid to cover the cost of PSIP.

 Your cost of attendance will reflect the expenses of a single student living in Philadelphia.
 Expenses incurred based on marital status cannot be considered in your cost of attendance.
 Childcare costs may be considered.
-See the budget increase form for details.
+Speak to a financial aid counselor for specific requests.